Vasectomy in Singapore

 Recovery After Vasectomy

-Mild soreness, bruising and swelling are normal post-procedure and will improve with rest.
-Supportive underwear and pain relief medication used as directed by a doctor will help manage discomfort.
+Recovery is typically less than a week.
+Most normal activities resume within a few days.
+Sexual activity should be avoided for approximately one week.
+Mild soreness, bruising and swelling are normal and improve with rest.
+Supportive underwear and painkillers will help manage discomfort.

-If you experience worsening pain, increasing swelling, fever above 38 degrees Celsius, or wound discharge, contact the clinic promptly.
-At The Clifford Clinic and Surgery, emergency contact details will be provided at discharge.
+Contact the clinic promptly if you experience worsening pain, increasing swelling, fever above 38 degrees Celsius, wound discharge, or any other concerns.
+Emergency contact details are provided at discharge.

-Vasectomy is not immediately effective and a post-vasectomy semen analysis (PVSA) is required to confirm the procedure’s success.
-At The Clifford Clinic, PVSA is overseen by your attending urologist while the semen sample is processed at an external accredited laboratory or andrology centre.
+Vasectomy is not immediately effective.
+Post-vasectomy semen analysis (PVSA) is required to confirm success.
+At The Clifford Clinic, PVSA is overseen by your attending urologist, while the semen sample is processed at an external accredited laboratory or andrology centre because a fresh specimen must reach the laboratory immediately.
+The process:

-- The first sample will be taken 12 to 16 weeks after surgery.
+- First sample: minimum 12 to 16 weeks after surgery

-- Abstinence should be observed 2 to 7 days before each sample is taken, meaning patients should refrain from sexual activity or masturbation.
+- Abstinence: 2 to 7 days before each sample (no sexual activity or masturbation)

-- If non-motile sperm are detected, a second sample will be requested 4 to 6 weeks later.
+- Second sample: if non-motile sperm are detected, a second sample is requested 4 to 6 weeks later

-Please note that contraception must continue until official clearance is confirmed via the PVSA.
+- Results: communicated personally by your attending urologist; contraception must continue until official clearance is confirmed

 Vasectomy Cost at The Clifford Clinic